-Lufthansa Airlines pet policies welcome most common household pets on its flights, in one capacity or another.
+Lufthansa Airlines welcomes most common household pets on its flights, in one capacity or another.
 Small dogs and cats may travel in a carrier that fits under the seat in front of you.
 Larger dogs, cats, rabbits, and hares can travel in the cargo hold as excess baggage.
-Lufthansa Airlines also does an admirable job in providing information resources and customer service to facilitate a safe trip for you and your pet.
+Lufthansa Airlines also does an admirable job of providing information resources and customer service to facilitate a safe trip for you and your pet.
 You can find information about checking in with your pet, deadlines for pet reservations, and travel options for specific animal breeds.
-No matter how the animals are traveling, the airline permits a maximum of two animals per passenger as part of its pet policies.
+Lufthansa permits a maximum of two animals per passenger.

 - Flying with Pets in the Cabin: Small dogs and cats, who are at least 16 weeks old and weigh a maximum of 8 kg including an approved transport container, may travel in the passenger cabin.
 For regional flights, animals only need to be 12 weeks old.
 You’ll need to make sure you have a soft-sided travel carrier that meets all the necessary requirements.
 Additional restrictions apply to fighting dog breeds and snub-nosed dog and cat breeds.

 - Flying with Pets in Checked Baggage: Dogs and cats weighing more than 8 kg (including the transport container) may not travel as pets in the cabin.
 For dogs and cats the minimum age is 12 weeks; for journeys to/from the USA it is 16 weeks.
 There are specific travel container requirements that must be met for pets flying as checked baggage.
 Hares and rabbits must always travel in the cargo hold as checked baggage.